 There is some good news, however.
 The IRS understands that there are some situations in which this would be unfair, and they offer a tax settlement called innocent spouse relief that may help release you from all or part of the tax debt.

 There are three types of tax relief that fall under the umbrella of innocent spouse relief:

 - Separation of liability

-Each of these three options has specific requirements to be eligible, so we urge you to call the Taxation Solutions, Inc. team today for professional tax guidance.
+Each of these three options has specific requirements to be eligible, so we urge you to call the Pro Tax Resolution team today for professional tax guidance.
 Our team of qualified tax help specialists can help you resolve your tax problems with the best possible outcome!